re-nft/_v2_.subgraph/README.md

 If you wish to run the subgraph locally, see [this](https://thegraph.com/docs/en/operating-graph-node/#getting-started-using-docker).
 You do not need to take any extra steps other than cloning this repository and all of its submoduels to run all the subgraphs within locally.
 Simply see `package.json` for all the scripts at your disposal to get up and running with local subgraphs.
 For this reason, this repository adds `graph-node` as a submodule (read [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to familiarise yourself with git submodules).
 Be careful about pointing this submodule to updated commits.
 Ensure everything works as expected after you do (all tests passing and nodes/subgraphs deploy correctly).

 (To start your local `graph-node`, you will need the following installed on your machine: `docker`, `docker-compose` and `jq`.) <- maybe not needed

 TODO: a script to start local graph node

----

-There are four deployments of v1 renft contracts.
-These represent collateral (Azrael) and collateral-free (Sylvester) contracts on both the mainnet and rinkeby.

-## Deploy

-TODO: fix this (we are using workspaces now)

-To deploy run

-`yarn codegen`

-`yarn build`

-`yarn deploy`

-## Prod Versions

-Azrael Mainnet: no version (dub it 1.0.1)

-Sylvester Mainnet: 1.0.2

-Azrael Rinkeby: 1.0.1

-Sylvester Rinkeby: 1.0.2

-Sylvester Matic: 1.0.2-matic.
-Temp query url: https://api.studio.thegraph.com/query/3020/renft-registry/1.0.2-matic

-## Rinkeby

-No additional branches were made for the Rinkeby testnet.
-But here you can find the addresses of Rinkeby Azrael and Sylvester, as well as the starting blocks to be used in `subgraph.yaml`

-Azrael Rinkeby: `0x8e03432370a4a82DE1D2e2A64E3Cf8987B7D1215`
-Block: `10110354`
-Sylvester Rinkeby: `0x34175ef2ed572fb6253d153e3ab4a2f7b1c11677`
-Block: `10110403`